Counseling and Human Services

 This course focuses on objective measures of personality that will be maximally useful for professional counselors in developing treatment plans for individual and group counseling.
 Featured assessment instruments may include the California Psychological Inventory, the FIRO-B, the Myers-Briggs Type Indicator-Expanded Analysis Report, the Family Environment Scale and the 16 PF.
 Tests for evaluating learning styles, study skills, and motivation are also included.
 Laboratory fee $25.00.

 CN 8355.
-Advanced Theories of Counseling.
+Advanced Counseling Theories and Practice.
 3 Semester Hours.

 An examination of the various theories of counseling and the implications for the practicing counselor; specific attention is focused on selected aspects of different theories with consideration of similarities and differences.
-Prerequisites: CN 6355 and permission of department faculty or doctoral student standing.
+Students will demonstrate the application of theory as it pertains to working with clients.

 CN 8359.
 Doctoral Internship I. 3 Semester Hours.